-The nine power levels in addition to HIGH allow you to choose the best power level for the food you are cooking.
+The 10 power levels in addition to "HIGH" allow you to choose the best power level for the food you are cooking.
 Below are listed all the power levels, examples of foods best cooked at each level, and the amount of microwave power you are using.

-POWER LEVEL MICROWAVE OUTPUT USE 10 HIGH 100% Boil water.
+POWER LEVEL MICROWAVE OUTPUT USE 10 High 100% Boil water.
 Cook ground beef.
 Make candy.
 Cook fresh fruits and vegetables.
 Cook fish and poultry.
 Preheat browning dish.
-9 90% Reheat meat slices quickly.
+Reheat beverages.
+9 90% Bacon slices.
+Place utensil on metal oven rack.
+Reheat meat slices quickly.
 Saute onions, celery, and green pepper.
-8 80% All reheating.
-Cook scrambled eggs.
+8 80% All reheating.Cook scrambled eggs.
 7 70% Cook breads and cereal products.
 Cook cheese dishes, veal.
 Cook cakes, muffins, brownies, cupcakes.
-6 60% • Cook pasta.
+6 60% Cook pasta.
 5 50% Cook meats, whole poultry.
 Cook custard.
 Cook whole chicken, turkey, spare ribs, rib roast, sirloin roast.
-4 40% Cook less tender cuts of meat.
-Reheat frozen convenience foods.
+4 40% Cook less tender cuts of meat.Reheat frozen convenience foods.
 3 30% Thawing meat, poultry, and seafood.
 Cooking small quantities of food.
 Finish cooking casserole, stew, and some sauces.
 2 20% Soften butter and cream cheese.Heating small amounts of food.
-1 10% Soften ice cream.Raise yeast dough.
-0 Standing time.
+1 10% • Soften ice cream. • Raise yeast dough.
+0 • Standing time.

-SENSOR OPERATING
+SENSOR OPERATING INSTRUCTIONS

 Sensor Cook allows you to cook most of your favorite foods without selecting cooking times and power levels.
-The display will indicate SENSING during the initial sensing period.
 The oven automatically determines required cooking time for each food item.
 When the internal sensor detects a certain amount of humidity coming from the food, it will tell the oven how much longer to heat.
 The display will show the remaining heating time.
 For best results for cooking by Sensor, following these recommendations.

 - 1. Food cooked with the sensor system should be at normal storage temperature. - 2.
-Glass Tray/(TURNTABLE) and outside of container should be dry to assure best cooking results. - 3.
+Glass Tray and outside of container should be dry to assure best cooking results. - 3.
 Foods should always be covered loosely with microwavable plastic wrap, waxed paper, or a lid. - 4.
 Do not open the door or touch the STOP/CLEAR key during the sensing time.
-When sensing time is over, the oven beeps twice and the remaining cooking time will appear in the display window.
+When the sensing time has ended, the oven beeps twice and the remaining cooking time will appear in the display window.
 At this time you can open the door to stir, turn, or rearrange the food.